gastonstat/shiny-introstats/coin-tossing/README.md

 ## Plot

-There are two options to displayed the plot:
+There are two options for the displayed plot:

 1. shows the chance error (i.e. number of heads minus half the number of tosses) on the y-axis, and the number of tosses on the x-axis.
 2. shows the percent error (i.e. proportion of heads) on the y-axis, and the number of tosses on the x-axis.